Cannabis Conspiracy Case Study: Missy Giove and Eric Canori

-The 2009 cannabis conspiracy by Missy Giove and Eric Canori led to $12 million in seized assets, mostly in gold bars.
+The cannabis conspiracy involving Missy Giove and Eric Canori in 2009 resulted in the seizure of $12 million in assets, primarily in gold bars.

-The 2009 cannabis conspiracy by Missy Giove and Eric Canori led to $12 million in seized assets, mostly in gold bars.
+The cannabis conspiracy involving Missy Giove and Eric Canori in 2009 resulted in the seizure of $12 million in assets, primarily in gold bars.

 The remaining $3,592,029.81 went to the Department of Justice Asset Forfeiture Program.
 The primary mission of the Program is to employ asset forfeiture powers in a manner that enhances public safety and security.
 Asset forfeiture laws are intended to enable law enforcement agencies to disrupt and dismantle criminal organizations and deprive them of their illegal profits.